timescale/docs/promscale/guides/config-recomm.md

 ## Database configuration

-To set the most common parameters to optimal values based on your system, run `timescaledb-tune`.
-It accounts for memory, CPU, and PostgreSQL version.
+You can use the `timescaledb-tune` tool to set most common parameters to the best values for your system.
+The tool accounts for memory, CPU, and PostgreSQL version.
 For more information, see [configuration][timescale-tune-configuration].
 However, there are a few other PostgreSQL parameters worth tuning: